en_USEnglish

 Pricing model

-OpenStack offers a pricing model based on resource usage, while OpenShift may incur additional costs for certain features.
+OpenStack offers a usage-based pricing model, while OpenShift may incur additional costs for some features.

-OpenShift offers a simpler deployment experience thanks to its user-friendly interface and integrated development tools.
+OpenShift offers a simpler deployment experience with its user-friendly interface and integrated development tools.

-Both OpenStack and OpenShift offer service integration capabilities, enabling users to connect their applications to other services.
+Both OpenStack and OpenShift offer service integration capabilities, allowing users to connect their applications to other services.

 Support for development technologies